Last Updated on: 9th October 2023, 10:25 am

 Since tortoises are cold-blooded animals, they require external heat sources to raise their body temperatures.
 So, allow your tortoise to bask outside in the daytime for a few hours.

 A heat lamp can regulate this, but proper sunlight offers a more natural alternative.

-By giving your tortoise room to burrow, find shade, and soak in water, it’ll soak up sun rays before it moves to cooler areas when it’s too warm.
+Give a tortoise room to burrow, find shade, and soak in water.
+Then, it’ll soak up the sun’s rays before heading somewhere cooler.